openSUSE/minitest_rails_tools/README.md

     subject { helper :foo_helper }

+Now you can call your helper methods on your subject:

+    subject.do_my_stuff.must_equal 'OK'

 Copyright © 2013 SUSE released under the MIT license.
 For full details see LICENSE included in this distribution.